danniel1205/tech-notes/system-design/3-storage-and-retrieval/log-structured-storage.md

 ### Solution 1 Improve on write

-- Append new data into separate log file (log segements)
+- Append new data into separate log file (log segments)
-- Async compaction and segements merging
+- Async compaction and segments merging
 - For deleting records, append a tombstone record and ignore old records on compaction and merging

 On write, append new record into current log file (update current hash table) or into new log file